Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

    <update recheckAfter="15 min" />
    ~~~

-   * Test if the dataset has been updated only when a request comes in for it, and the dataset hasn’t been checked for 15 minutes.
+   * Test if the dataset has been updated only when a request comes in for it, and the dataset hasn't been checked for 15 minutes.

 3. ~~~xml
    <update startup="never" trigger="allow" />